The requirement to enroll in peer review is not tied to firm licensure for Virginia CPA firms.

-Pursuant to Board Regulation 18VAC5-22-150, in order to comply with subdivision D.6. of § 54.1-4412.1, Code of Virginia, a firm must comply with all components of the monitoring program in which it is enrolled, except that, depending on the facts and circumstances, the VBOA may waive the requirement for a peer review or grant additional time for complying with the requirement.
+A firm must comply with all components of the peer review in which it is enrolled.
+However, depending on the facts and circumstances, the VBOA may waive the requirement for a peer review or grant additional time for complying with the requirement.
+This is done on a case-by-case basis.

-Licensed Virginia CPA firms will be selected for a compliance review of their Peer Review as a component of any open investigation (enforcement case), or in situations where the VBOA believes that a Peer Review compliance review is warranted.
+Virginia CPA firms will be selected for a compliance review of their peer review as a component of any open enforcement case, or in situations where the VBOA believes that a peer review compliance review is warranted.